gdcc/dataverse-kubernetes/docs/rundev.md

 to ten minutes to redeploy from compilation to reload of webpage.

-This is due to a really big WAR file (which needs to be loaded into the cluster) and being stuck on old technology in combination with a bloated monolith.
+This is due to a really big WAR file (which needs to be loaded into the cluster) and being stuck on old technology in combination with a tremendous monolith.

 **YOU HAVE BEEN WARNED.**